Archaic44/FlightPlugin/README.md

 - \Program Files (x86)\Steam\steamapps\common\rocketleague\Binaries\Win32\bakkesmod\plugins
 - \Program Files (x86)\Steam\steamapps\common\rocketleague\Binaries\Win32\bakkesmod\plugins\settings

-## Using Fl2ightPlugin
+## Using FlightPlugin
 In game, open the BakkesMod GUI with `F2`.
 On the far right tab, `Plugins`, click on `Flight Plugin` in the side bar.

-With flightplugin selected, load the plugin and enable it with the `Load Plugin` and `Enable Flight` buttons respectively.
+With `Flight Plugin` selected, load the plugin and enable it with the `Load Plugin` and `Enable Flight` buttons respectively.
 Play with the sliders at your own risk!